SalemH-glitch/pharmacy-dilution-calculator/README.md

 ### Real-World Problem Solved

-In hospital pharmacy, calculating precise IV dilutions is critical for patient safety — an error in concentration can be fatal, especially in neonatal and pediatric settings.
-This application automates the **C1×V1 = C2×V2** formula used daily in pharmacy practice, while adding comprehensive safety checks and a regulatory-compliant audit trail that mirrors professional pharmacy information systems (e.g., Pharmacy Keepers, Epic Willow).
+In a hospital pharmacy, calculating precise IV dilutions is critical for patient safety where an error in concentration can be fatal, especially in neonatal and pediatric settings.
+This application automates the **C1×V1 = C2×V2** formula used daily in pharmacy practice, while adding comprehensive safety checks and a regulatory-compliant audit trail that mirrors professional pharmacy information systems such as Epic.

 ---